polosson/Plantt/README.md

 ## Features

 This angular widget takes a **list** of "events" (i.e. items defined in time by a start date and an end date) to display them on a daily timeline.
-You can drag & drop them to redefine their dates.
+Among many other features, you can drag & drop them to redefine their dates.

 ### Interface